-We will also conduct regular audits of the internal control conditions of all divisions.

-The audit results, including recommendations for corrections and improvements, are reported to the Board of Managing Directors and the Board of Directors, and are communicated to the audited divisions.
+The Audit Division conducts regular audits of the internal control conditions of all divisions as well as audits on priority themes based on the "In-house Audit Policy and Plan" for each fiscal year adopted by resolution of the Board of Directors.
+Following audits, the audit results, including recommendations for corrections and improvements, are reported to the Board of Managing Directors and the Board of Directors, and are communicated to the audited divisions.